irontec/ivozprovider/README.md

 Any feedback is also welcomed at [#ivozprovider irc channel](https://webchat.freenode.net/?channels=ivozprovider) at irc.freenode.net

-## Comercial support
+## Commercial support

-Don't hesitate to [contact us](https://www.irontec.com/contacto) for support if you plan to create a multi instance installation or want any kind of help with your system.
+Don't hesitate to [contact us](https://www.irontec.com/contacto) for support if you plan to create a multi instance installation or want any kind of help with your systems.

 ## License
     Ivoz Provider - Multitenant solution for VoIP telephony providers